If you or someone you know is experiencing family violence and need urgent assistance phone police on Triple Zero (000).

 Further information is available on the Safe at Home website at https://www.safeathome.tas.gov.au/

 Safe Homes, Safe Families

 Living free from violence is everyone’s right.
 Taking action to prevent it is everyone’s responsibility.

 Safe Home, Safe Families is the Tasmanian Government’s new, coordinated, whole-of-government action plan to respond to family violence.

-Further information is available at www.dpac.tas.gov.au/safehomessafefamilies
+Further information is available on the Safe Homes, Safe Families website at www.dpac.tas.gov.au/safehomessafefamilies